jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

   6    | -79.427331 | -79.140566 |  1.003623

 In this case you can see corrections as high as 2% on the third joint (index 2).
-Press `y[enter]` to save the results in a new XML file.
+Press `y[enter]` to save the results in a new JSON file.
 You can review the changes with `meld` or your preferred diff tool.
-If the changes make sense, replace your default XML configuration file with the new one:

-Then stop the dVRK system application and restart it with the updated XML file to re-run the calibration script.
+Then stop the dVRK system application and restart it with the updated JSON IO file to re-run the calibration script.
 The results should
 improve:

 ::